-- Home Affordable Refinance initiative.
+• Home Affordable Refinance initiative.
 We call our initiative in this area our "Relief Refinance Program."
 Under this program, we have set forth the terms and conditions under which we will purchase refinancings of Mortgages we own or guarantee.
 Borrowers under "Relief Refinance Mortgages" must be current on their original Mortgages.
 Certain eligible borrowers applying for Relief Refinance Mortgages may be subject to streamlined underwriting procedures and, for certain eligible Mortgages, the value of eligible properties may be determined using an automated valuation model.
-The loan to value ("LTV") ratio on fixed-rate Relief Refinance Mortgages may be more than 105% and equal to or lower than 125%.
-A Relief Refinance Mortgage may be without mortgage insurance if the original Mortgage did not bear mortgage insurance.
-Relief Refinance Mortgages must be originated on or before June 30, 2011. - Home Affordable Modification initiative.
+The loan to value ("LTV") ratio on fixed-rate Relief Refinance Mortgages may be more than 105% and equal to or lower than 125% without mortgage insurance if the original Mortgage did not bear mortgage insurance.
+We started purchasing fixed-rate and adjustable rate Relief Refinance Mortgages with LTVs up to 105% in the second quarter of 2009.
+We expect to

+- start purchasing fixed-rate Relief Refinance Mortgages with LTVs up to 125% in October 2009.
+Relief Refinance Mortgages must be originated on or before June 10, 2010. - Home Affordable Modification initiative.
 We call our initiative in this area our "Home Affordable Modification Program" or "HAMP."
-Under this program, our servicers offer eligible borrowers in owner-occupied homes who are delinquent or who are current but at risk of imminent default on their Mortgages modifications that reduce their monthly principal and interest payments on their Mortgages.
-HAMP seeks to provide a uniform, consistent regime that servicers can use in modifying Mortgages to prevent foreclosures.
-Under HAMP, servicers that service Mortgages are provided incentives to reduce at-risk borrowers' monthly Mortgage payments to a minimum of 31% of gross monthly income, which may be achieved through a variety of methods, including interest rate reductions, term extensions and principal forbearance.
-Borrowers are subject to a trial period under which they are required to remit a number of monthly payments that are an estimate of the anticipated modified payment amount.
-After successfully meeting the requirements of the trial period, a borrower's Mortgage is modified.
-We bear the full cost of these modifications and do not receive a reimbursement from Treasury.
-Servicers are paid incentive fees both when they originally modify a loan, and over time, if the modified loan remains current.
+Under this program, we will offer eligible borrowers in owner-occupied homes who are delinquent or who are current but at risk of imminent default on their Mortgages modifications that reduce their monthly principal and interest payments on their Mortgages.
+HAMP seeks to provide a uniform, consistent regime that servicers would use in modifying Mortgages to prevent foreclosures.
+Under HAMP, servicers that service Mortgages will be provided incentives to reduce at-risk borrowers' monthly Mortgage payments to a minimum of 31% of gross monthly income, which may be achieved through a variety of methods, including interest rate reductions, term extensions and principal forbearance.
+Borrowers will be subject to a trial period under which they will be required to remit a number of monthly payments that are an estimate of the anticipated modified payment amount.
+After successfully meeting the requirements of the trial period, a borrower's Mortgage will be modified.
+We will bear the full cost of these modifications and will not receive a reimbursement from Treasury.
+Servicers will be paid incentive fees both when they originally modify a loan, and over time, if the modified loan remains current.
 Borrowers whose Mortgages are modified through this program will also accrue monthly incentive payments that will be applied to reduce their principal as they successfully make timely payments over a period of five years.
 Freddie Mac, rather than Treasury, will bear the costs of these servicer and borrower incentive fees.
 Mortgage holders are also entitled to certain subsidies for reducing the monthly payments from 38% to 31% of the borrower's income; however, we will not receive such subsidies on Mortgages.
-HAMP applies to Mortgages originated on or before January 1, 2009 and will expire on December 31, 2012.
+HAMP will apply to Mortgages originated on or before January 1, 2009 and will expire on December 31, 2012.